Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon R9 M290X will be 380% quicker than the Radeon R7 M265 overall, due to its greater data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R9 M290X should theoretically perform a lot faster than the Radeon R7 M265 overall. (explain)

-Texel RateThe Radeon R9 M290X should be a lot (more or less 291%) faster with regards to AF than the Radeon R7 M265. (explain)
+Texel RateThe Radeon R9 M290X will be quite a bit (about 291%) better at anisotropic filtering than the Radeon R7 M265. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison